 McAfee Knob: one of the most photographed spots of the Appalachian Trail and one of the best views in Virginia's Blue Ridge Mountains.
 This summit of this hike includes a 270-degree view of the surrounding mountains.

 Dragon's Tooth: as one of the tougher hikes in the region, the Dragon's Tooth trail features many unique geological features and offers an incredible view at its summit.
 Scale the Dragon's Tooth at the summit for a 360-view that will leave you speechless.

 Apple Orchard Falls: visit one of the most beautiful waterfalls in Virginia with a hike along the Apple Orchard Falls trail.
 Much of the trail follows the streams in the area and it culminates at the 200-foot falls.

 Triple Crown: combine three of the most popular hikes along the Appalachian Trail in Virginia's Blue Ridge to complete the Triple Crown.
 McAfee Knob, Dragon's Tooth and Tinker Cliffs are the three segments that make up the crown, and they can also be joined together to create a loop-hike that's also a great overnight backpacking trip.

-The Roanoke Valley has been named "Best Trail Town" by Blue Ridge Outdoors Magazine for its amazing selection of trails.
-Learn more by viewing our complete list of hiking trails in the Roanoke Valley.
+Roanoke has been named "Best Trail Town" and "Top Adventure Town" by Blue Ridge Outdoors Magazine for its amazing selection of trails.
+Learn more by viewing our complete list of hiking trails in the Roanoke Region.

 There are a variety of activities near the Appalachian Trail, including fantastic options for dining, accommodations and local attractions.